Johnnie Wilson Murder: What Happened to Brown and Reggie Chatman?

 A woman named Lynn Chatman came forward and notified the detectives her husband, Reggie Chatman, and one of his accomplices might have been involved in the murder.
 She stated she, Reggie, and their young daughter were staying in a motel as they were going through a financial crisis.
 Lynn alleged she saw her husband and his accomplice fight with Johnnie one night inside their motel room.
 She and her daughter hid in the back bedroom, and she came out sometime after to see Reggie and the other man disposing of Johnnie in a maroon car.

 The police went to the motel to arrest Reggie, but he had already checked out hours earlier.
-The officers had to search a dumpsite to look for his room’s bloody carpet and found it in a nearby dump.
+The officers had to search a dumpsite for his room’s bloody carpet, and they found it in a nearby dump.
 The blood on the carpet matched Johnnie’s, and the detectives were confident they were after the right man.
 Another anonymous tip helped them find Reggie’s accomplice, Joey Jerome Brown, and Lynn and her daughter also identified him.
 The officers found he drove a similar maroon vehicle, and there was evidence inside it to link him to the murder.

 Joey Brown and Reggie Chatman Are Out of Jail Today